-The tab is added to either the modeling or drawing mode ribbons, depending on the folder that it is located in.
-There can be several custom tab files in the same folder.
+The tab will be added to either the modeling or drawing mode ribbons, depending on the folder it is located in.
+Note that there can be several custom tab files in the same folder.
 They are added to the ribbon one after the other.
 If the same tab file exists in both the environment and firm folders, the firm version overrides the environment version.Note:

 To avoid file name conflicts, we recommend that administrators prefix all custom tab files with the company name, and that extension developers prefix all custom tab files with the name of the extension (for example, MyExtension_TabName.xml).

-- If the tab contains user-defined commands, copy the UserDefined.xml file from the ..\Users\<user>\AppData\Local\Trimble\Tekla Structures\<version>\UI\Commands folder to the \Commands folder that you created in the firm folder or the system folder.
+- If the tab contains user-defined commands, copy the UserDefined.xml file from the ..\Users\<user>\AppData\Local\Trimble\Tekla Structures\<version>\UI\Commands folder to the \Commands folder created in step 1.